emqx/emqx/README.md

 The `master` branch tracks the latest version 5.
 For version 4.4 checkout the `main-v4.4` branch.

 EMQX 4.4 requires OTP 24.
+EMQX 5.0 ~ 5.3 can be built with OTP 24 or 25.
-EMQX 5.0 and 5.1 can be built with OTP 24 or 25.
+EMQX 5.4 and newer can be built with OTP 24 or 25.

 ```bash
 git clone https://github.com/emqx/emqx.git